dymensionxyz/dymint/README.md

 # dymint

 ABCI-client implementation for Optimistic Rollups on top of dymension settlement hub.

+## Install Go

+Requires Go version >= 1.17.
+If you need to install Go on your system, head to the [Go download and install page](https://go.dev/doc/install).

 ## Building From Source

-Requires Go version >= 1.17.

 To build: